 Naming or re-naming your property

-If you wish to name or rename your house, or add a name to it, please put forward at least two proposed names in order of preference in case your first choice is similar to another address.
-We strongly advise you to avoid names that begin with flowers, plants, or tree varieties (i.e. rose, ivy, oak) as these are likely to be refused.
+We advise you to avoid names that begin with flowers, plants, or tree varieties (i.e. rose, ivy, oak) as these are likely to be refused.

 If your property has a number, you can add a name, but you cannot replace the number with a name.
-This is because it is quicker for the emergency services to locate a property with a number than one with only a name.
+This is because it is quicker for the emergency services to locate properties with numbers.

 We advise you to think carefully before proposing names that are difficult to spell or pronounce.